Ramdass v. Angelone, No. 99-7000 (U.S. Supreme Court) (530 U.S. 156; 120 S.Ct. 2113) (June 12, 2000) (Justice Kennedy)

 Punch And Jurists.

-In this case, by a 5 to 4 vote, the Supreme Court upheld a death sentence under Virginia’s “three strikes law” for a convicted murderer, who argued that he had the right to have his jurors informed that, because of his earlier criminal convictions, he would be ineligible for parole …
+In this case, by a 5 to 4 vote, the Supreme Court upheld a death sentence under Virginia’s “three strikes law” for a convicted murderer, who argued that he had the right to have his jurors informed that, because of his earlier criminal convictions, he would be ineligible for …

 Full article and associated cases available to subscribers.